DeepLabCut/DeepLabCut/docs/maDLC_AdvUserGuide.md

 Firstly, you should think of maDLC being **four** parts.
 - (1) curate data that allows you to track the objects/animals of interest.
 - (2) Create a high-quality pose estimation model.
-- (3) IF you need to track in time (i.e., propagate identity, you need to perform tracking.
+- (3) IF you need to track in time (i.e., propagate identity), you need to perform tracking.
-- (4) Any and all post-processing you wish to so with the output data, either within DLC or outside of it.
+- (4) Any and all post-processing you wish to do with the output data, either within DLC or outside of it.

 Thus, you should always label, train, and evaluate the pose estimation performance first.
 If and when that performance is high quality, then you should go forward to tracking.
 There is a natural break point for this, as you will see below.